 What are my obligations as a DSSG Student Fellow?

-This is a full-time (40 hour/week) time commitment, and you are expected to show up to all meetings and work alongside your teammates every business day (Mon-Fri, except holidays).
+This is a full-time (40-hour/week) time commitment, and you are expected to show up to all meetings and work alongside your teammates every business day (Mon-Fri, except holidays).
 You are expected to fully participate in all program activities, and to be a team player.
 You are expected to abide by our Code of Conduct, act ethically, use best practices in open and reproducible science whenever possible, do rigorous research, participate in program evaluation surveys, and keep the needs of your project leads and other stakeholders in mind.
 You will also be asked to provide input for at least one blog post about your project or your experience in the program.

 Can I receive course credit for my participation in the program?

-The University of Washington does not provide course credit for participation in the DSSG.
+The University of Washington does not provide course credit for participation in the UW DSSG.
 However, some students in the past have used the program to fulfill internship requirements at their own universities.
 Those details can be worked out with your university, and we are happy to provide whatever documentation may be required.

 Can I have someone from eScience look at my application and give me feedback before submitting?

-No. All of our research staff are involved in either reviewing applications or running the DSSG program, so they cannot provide specific feedback on application materials to particular individuals.
+No. All of our research staff are involved in either reviewing applications or running the UW DSSG program, so they cannot provide specific feedback on application materials to particular individuals.